Code Clone Detection via an AlphaFold-Inspired Framework: Introduction

 In this paper, we propose AlphaCC, an AlphaFold-inspired framework for code clone detection.
-Given a pair of code fragments, AlphaCC begins by preprocessing them into token sequences.
-It then proceeds through three main stages: a token semantic enhancer, an attention-based encoder, and a classification and optimization module.
+AlphaCC proceeds through three main stages: a token semantic enhancer, an attention-based Codeformer encoder, and a classification and optimization module.
 The token semantic enhancer aims to enrich token representation of code fragments.
 First, inspired by the MSA construction of AlphaFold, for each input token sequence, several lexically similar token sequences are retrieved from large-scale codebase together with their code context to construct a \emph{multiple sequence alignment of code} (Code MSA).
+To the best of our knowledge, this is \textbf{the first time} a retrieval-augmented strategy is applied to code clone detection.
 Then, AlphaCC introduces a novel mechanism that projects each token category into a type-specific semantic space, enabling the extraction of fine-grained, type-aware semantic features.
 Finally, an additional attention mechanism is applied to integrate information across these semantic spaces, enabling interactions between different token types.
-Building on these enriched token embeddings, an attention-based encoder adapted from AlphaFold's Evoformer, termed Codeformer, is designed to integrate inner-sequence attention and cross-sequence attention, thereby capturing dependencies both within individual token sequence and across multiple token sequences.
-At the final stage, the classification and optimization module computes fine-grained similarity scores between code fragments via late interaction and performs binary classification to determine whether a given pair constitutes a code clone.
+Building on these enriched token embeddings, an attention-based encoder adapted from AlphaFold's Evoformer, termed Codeformer, is designed to integrate inner-sequence attention and cross-sequence attention, thereby capturing dependencies both within individual token sequences and across multiple token sequences.
+At the final stage, the classification and optimization module computes fine-grained similarity scores between code fragments via late interaction and performs binary classification to determine whether a given pair constitutes a clone pair.
 To supervise this process, a margin-based loss function is employed as the optimization objective, increasing scores for semantically similar code fragment pairs while decreasing scores for dissimilar ones.
 It should be emphasized that the final stage is specific to the code clone detection task and is irrelevant to AlphaFold.